Easy Vegan White Bean Dip

 Substitutions

 • Something fresh - I used green onion and tomato.
-This adds some freshness and texture, but anything like fresh herbs, celery, or pickled jalapenos could work.
+This adds some freshness and texture, anything like fresh herbs, celery, or pickled jalapenos could work.

 Storage